-But the truth is, while we all started out as embryos, equating an human embryo’s rights with that of even an infant’s, let alone a cluster of embryonic cells, overlooks the fact that it’s actually very important to maintaining all of our “innate human rights” to see embryos as very different from developed human persons.
-And, not to put too fine a point on it, claiming “the world’s most important right” belongs as much to embryos as it does to full grown adults is actually pretty insulting!
-(More on why it’s a insult later.)
-But truth be told, it is difficult to find a pro-life advocate who truly, upon logical reflection and when pressed with counter-examples, can seriously maintain that he sees no difference between an embryo’s right to live and a newborn infant’s or an adult’s.
-If you ever need to test this theory, simply ask the pro-life advocate in question what he would do if hypothetically forced to choose between dropping a petri dish containing a human embryo in his right hand or dropping a newborn infant in his left.
+But the truth is, while we all started out as embryos, equating a human embryo’s rights with that of even an infant’s, let alone a human adult, overlooks the fact that it is crucial to maintaining all of our “innate human rights” to perceive embryos as fundamentally different from developed human persons (beings who posses a right to live), despite all of our shared humble beginnings.
+And, not to put too fine a point on it, but claiming “the world’s most important right” (although, autonomy probably should trump life in importance, since the right to life is derived from the right to autonomy) belongs as much to embryos as it does to full grown adults is actually pretty insulting!
+(More on why this is an insult later.)
+But truth be told, it is difficult to find a pro-life advocate who truly, upon logical reflection and when pressed with counter-examples, can seriously maintain that he sees absolutely no difference between an embryo’s right to live and a newborn infant’s or an adult’s right to live.
+To determine this, simply conduct the following “thought experiment.”
+If you ever need to test this theory, ask the pro-life advocate in question what he (or she) would choose if hypothetically forced to select between the options of dropping a petri dish containing a human embryo in his right hand or dropping a newborn infant held in his left.
 If, say, an insane, gun-wielding psychopath literally forced your pro-life supporter to drop one or the other, and dropping meant death, which would he choose?
 Much, much more often than not, the choice will be made in favor of dropping the embryo and retaining the infant.
 (And even if, amongst the choices to either drop the embryo or the infant, you provide the pro-lifer with the option of the gunman shooting him as opposed to dropping either, he’ll most likely choose to preserve his own life rather than save a microscopic embryo.)
 And I think this is because most pro-lifers intuitively understand the obvious truth- that although they may want embryos to possess the same life rights and personhood status as infants, embryos and infants are obviously very different.

-In the past, I’ve heard various comedians, Bill Maher among them, joke about the insanity of comparing embryos to infants.
-For example, one can, under the right conditions, freeze an embryo and then thaw it out, and it will still live develop into a fetus (Think IVF).
+In the past, I’ve heard various comedians, Bill Maher among them, even make jokes about the insanity of comparing embryos to infants.
+For example, one can, under the right conditions, freeze an embryo and then thaw it out, and it will still live and develop into a fetus (Think, IVF).
 However, one cannot freeze a baby and then bring it back to life.
 (As in, “We’re going out to dinner later.
 Should we hire a sitter or just stick the baby in the freezer again?”)
 It’s also possible to separate the inner cells of a blastocyst from the outer cells in order to harvest stem cells.
-Do this to a baby, and you will end up skinning the baby alive, and harvest no stem cells.
+Do this to a baby, and you will end up skinning the infant alive, and harvest no stem cells in the process.
 Embryos can survive in fluid.
 Babies drown.
 Embryos can be prompted to grow through electro-stimulation.
 Electrocuting a baby will most likely kill it.
 (Hopefully, I needn’t be obligated at this point to add a disclaimer warning readers, “Don’t try this at home in the interest of proving me wrong.”)
 I think it’s fitting to contemplate these crucial distinctions every time a pro-life website or advocacy group makes use of the emotionally-laden term “unborn child” instead of the accurate and scientifically descriptive terms, “embryo, blastocyst, or zygote.”
-Children and embryos are very different.
-Don’t insult your child or yourself by equating them.
+Children and embryos, and adults and embryos, are very different.
+Don’t make the inadvertent mistake of insulting a child or yourself by equating them.

-However, contemplating, considering, and illustrating the differences between human embryos and “post-born” humans has actually caused me to stumble upon more philosophical questions and concepts than pondering personhood theory alone.
-In reflecting upon personhood and what qualities are integral for a being to possess the right (or privilege) to live, I inevitably contemplated the qualities of all living things and then began categorizing them in a hierarchal “ladder” according to intelligence, skill, and moral reasoning ability.
-I numbered the categories “one through ten” and stipulated that each category, or level, or rung (whatever), also contain all of the qualities from the previous lower numbers.
-So for example, the entities that meet the parameters of category, level, or rung four also possess all of the qualities illustrated on rung three, two, and one.
+However, contemplating, considering, and illustrating the differences between human embryos and “post-born” humans has actually caused me to stumble upon more philosophically-oriented questions and concepts than pondering personhood theory alone.
+In reflecting upon “life rights” and what qualities are integral for a being to possess the right (or privilege) to live, I inevitably contemplated the qualities of all living things and then began categorizing them in a hierarchal “ladder” according to intelligence, skill, and moral reasoning ability.
+I numbered the categories “one through ten” and stipulated that each category, or level, or rung (whatever), also contains all of the qualities from the previous lower numbered rungs.
+So for example, the entities that meet the parameters of “rung four” also possess all of the qualities illustrated on rung three, two, and one.
 Also, the provided examples are simply that- examples.
 It is possible that many more entities qualify under each particular level heading.